ndsev/zserio-tutorial-cpp/README.md

 ## Writing a schema

 Open up your favorite text editor and start writing your schema.
-We will use the example from above plus some additional structures to showcase some of zserio's features.
+We will use the example from the zserio repo plus some additional structures to showcase some of zserio's features.

 ```
 package tutorial;